 HARTFORD, CT — The Connecticut Department of Children and Families (DCF) is failing to meet its fundamental obligations to the abused and neglected children who depend on it, says the national advocacy group behind a long-running federal class action to reform the Connecticut child welfare system — and the advocates have notified DCFthat it is in contempt of federal court orders mandating major improvements in the state’s treatment of vulnerable kids.

-Children’s Rights and their Connecticut co-counsel asserted DCF’s violation of the court orders today in a letter (PDF) to DCF’s attorney and the independent monitor appointed by the court to track the ongoing reform effort.
+Children’s Rights and their Connecticut co-counsel asserted DCF’s violation of the court orders today in a (PDF) to DCF’s attorney and the independent monitor appointed by the court to track the ongoing reform effort.
 DCFconsistently fails to adequately plan for and meet the basic needs of more than half the children in the Connecticut child welfare system, according to the latest monitoring report — and advocates say DCF must act swiftly to address the problems or risk further legal action.

 “This is now and has been a leadership and management issue.
 While other states have made great progress in better meeting the needs of vulnerable kids and families and decreasing the use of institutions for kids, Connecticut has continued to backslide on reforms,” said Ira Lustbader, associate director of Children’s Rights.
 “These kids simply cannot wait another eight months for a new administration and for state officials to begin to make good on its promises.”